frostcone/magmaguy.com/wiki/en/elitemobs/guild_tier_loot_limiter.md

+# Guild Tier Limiter

 The guild tier loot limiter limits the best loot a player can loot based on their guild tier.

+Players can unlock higher tiers by going to the Adventurer's Guild hub and talking to Gillian the Guild Attendant NPC or by running the */em rank* command.
+Ranks are unlocked by purchasing them with Elite Coins.

 By default, players are limited in the following ways (assuming you're using the default settings):

 - Guild tier 1 (starting default): up to tier 10 items, level 10 mobs
 - Guild tier 2: up to tier 20 items, level 20 mobs